fallen-icarus/cardano-loans/README.md

 To summarize: the borrower accepts a loan offer via a single transaction with one Offer UTxO, one Ask UTxO, and however many other inputs are necessary to fulfill the collateral requirements.
 The transaction outputs one, and only one, Active UTxO to the loan address, while the remaining funds (what is actually being borrowed) is output to any address, as specified by the borrower.

-There are no checks to ensure that the borrower *only* takes the loan asset from the Offer UTxO.
-It is assumed that the lender puts only the loan amount (plus the beacons), and nothing else.
+The script checks if the loan in the Offer UTxO is *at least* what is requested in the Ask.
+Therefore, the lender should not put more than the requested loan amount (plus the beacons) into the Offer UTxO.

 ##### Making a Loan Payment
 A loan payment can either be a partial payment or a full payment (relative to the remaining balance).
 In either case, the `RepayLoan` redeemer is used.
 If a full payment is being made, the `BurnBeaconToken` redeemer is required for the minting policy.
-The script can tell whether a partial or full payment is being made.
+The loan validator script can tell whether a partial or full payment is being made.

 To make a payment, all of the following must be true: